aswin-a/caring-circle/README.md

 # Caring Circle

-The circle of people who make us feel home.
+The circle of people who make us feel at home.